piyush-doke/image-caption-generator/README.md

 :---: | ---
 Mount Drive | Mounts Google Drive to Colab. <br>NOTE: Should only be used if working on Colab.
 Import Libraries | Imports all the required modules.
-Download Train and Validation Data | Downloads the training and validation data. <br>NOTE: Should only be used if data is not already downloaded.
+Download Train and Validation Data | Downloads training and validation data. <br>NOTE: Should only be used if data is not already downloaded.
 Load Image Embeddings | Loads the image dataset into memory.
 Load Captions | Loads the caption dataset into memory.
 Show Training Example | Displays some sample images and their captions (from training set).
-Prepare Data for Training and Prediction | Preprocesses data for training and prediction.
+Prepare Data for Training and Prediction | Preprocesses data for training and making predictions.
 Also defines utility functions required for batch training.
 Define Decoder | Defines the decoder architecture required for training and making predictions.
 Load Pre-Trained Weights | Loads any pre-trained weights for the decoder architecture. <br>NOTE: Should only be used if training is to be resumed.
 Training Loop | Trains the model.
 Saves learned weights after every epoch and also after the decoder is done training.